kaiorosa1/100-days-of-code/log.md

 ### Day 19: February 14, 2019

 **Today's Progress**: I worked on Campo Minado and solved the problem with the files and I made a big change on analiseJogo function.
+I've finished my second project on FCC, the survey form page.

 **Thoughts**: Not feeling good today about my code  and about my progress in general but I know that I must keep going and that's the only way that I can better the way I write code and the way I solve problems I feel that my Campo Minado code needs a lot of refactoring but first I'll focus on functionality and then I see what I can do about changes.
+I wasn't motivated to code today but I coded for 2 hors straight.

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/8f7757d1ae703c6d1857bfcc0d77142b829db7aa